AndrewMathas/gitcat/README.rst

 Commands::

-  add        Add current repository to the catalogue branch     Print status of all branches in repository commit     Commit changes in all repositories diff       Print a diff of the changes in each repository fetch      Fetch all repositories from remote repositories install    Install repository from the catalogue ls         List all repositories in the catalogue pull       Pull all repositories from remote repositories push       Commit and push local repositories to remote repositories remove     Remove repository from the catalogue status     Print the status of all repositories
+  add        Add current repository to the catalogue branch     Print status of all branches in each repository commit     Commit changes in all repositories diff       Print a diff of the changes in each repository fetch      Fetch all repositories from remote repositories install    Install repository from the catalogue ls         List all repositories in the catalogue pull       Pull all repositories from remote repositories push       Change all remote URLs to use ssh access remove     Remove repository from the catalogue status     Print the status of all repositories